Last updated on: 2020-11-05

 You can create an image of any General Purpose Cloud Server, and you can use this image to restore a server or clone a new one.
 You can create an unlimited number of images on-demand, or you can schedule an automatic daily or weekly image.

 If you are using a virtual Cloud Server, see Create an image of a server and restore a server from a saved image for more information about the image options associated with virtual cloud servers.

 Yes.
 For instructions on how to install VNC and X-Windows, see Install VNC on a Cloud Server.
 Note that using a GUI requires a large amount of bandwidth on your server.

 Yes, the Rackspace Cloud Control Panel is a web-based management interface for restarting your Cloud Server, starting support discussions, viewing stats, and scheduling snapshots.
 To learn more about the Cloud Control Panel, see Introducing the Rackspace Cloud Control Panel.
 However, we do not offer a control panel like Plesk or cPanel.
-You’re free to install such packages for your own Cloud Server.
-If you are installing cPanel, be sure to install on a clean (empty) server.
+You’re free to install them on your Cloud Server.
+If you are installing cPanel, be sure to install it on a clean (empty) server.
 The use of Plesk or cPanel is not supported and strongly discouraged for customers under the Managed Operations SLA because it interferes with our server administration.